 I’ve been writing a lot recently about the habit of living mindfully and its incredible benefits.
 I’ve been getting a lot of emails and comments from you on the topic, and it’s been my personal focus for the last year.
 (Some related articles: One | Two | Three | Four | Five )

 Exploring mindfulness has truly transformed my life and I want to help other people do the same thing.
-Over the past few months I’ve put together a full-length guide on making mindfulness a lasting habit.
-I’ll have a lot more details later, but in the mean time you can learn more here.
+I’ve put together a full-length guide on making mindfulness a lasting habit.
+You can learn more here.